 This Whole30 friendly healthy Chicken Pad Thai recipe with spaghetti squash is loaded with authentic flavors.
 Not only is this recipe Whole30 approved; it is also paleo, gluten-free, and lower in carbs.
-Hands down the best healthy Thai Food recipe you will need.
+Hands down the best healthy Thai Food recipe you will ever try!

 Besides my Crockpot Thai Curry Chicken, one of our favorite dishes has to be this Chicken Pad Thai Noodles!